 - What Could Possibly Go Wrong?: The Germans had always used hydrogen in their airships.
 They were very experienced with it and believed they were taking adequate safety precautions.
 The Zeppelin Company and its precursor, the world's first airline, DELAG, had a perfect safety record.
 Not so much as a sprained ankle in the decades, millions of miles, and untold thousands of passengers carried.
 The Hindenburg had been flying back and forth for over a year with no problems.
 More significantly, the Graf Zeppelin had been flying for over a decadenote , and none of the other 120 airships built by Luftschiffbau Zeppelin (it was called "LZ-129" for a reason) had spontaneously combusted.
 However, the majority of those Zeppelins were built for World War One, and the British invention of the Incendiary bullet meant that by war's end a whole third of them were shot down in flames.
 Another third were lost to various accidents or unknown causes, or literally got lost.
 Some civilian ships were also involved in accidents where no one was harmed, particularly in the very early days of DELAG.

-- Zeppelins from Another World: The Hindenburg disaster is the ultimate reason why Zeppelins signal "not of this world" in modern media, though not the only reason, as it was simply the last and most spectacular of series of disastrous airship crashes—specifically, the R101, Akron, Macon and Shenandoah—in the 1920s and 1930s.
-The advent of commercial aircraft capable of crossing the Atlantic without massive government subsidies soon made Zeppelins obsolete anyway.
+- Zeppelins from Another World: The Hindenburg disaster is the ultimate reason why Zeppelins signal "not of this world" in modern media, though not the only reason, as it was simply the last and most spectacular of series of disastrous airship crashes—specifically, the R101, Akron, Macon, Shenandoah, and the less publicized Soviet V-6—in the 1920s and 1930s.
+The advent of commercial aircraft capable of crossing the Atlantic without massive government subsidies (not to mention much faster) soon made Zeppelins obsolete anyway.

 References in media: